Home to the world’s largest basket and largest Native American earthworks and celebrating 100 years of ice cream

 Microbreweries, wineries and interesting dining options abound.
 Sit lakeside at Buckeye Lake while enjoying locally crafted beers or wines.
 Stroll down the streets of Utica, Johnstown or Granville after a relaxing dinner featuring local products from many farm to table producers.

 Fairs and festivals find a home in Licking County and are celebrated all year.
-The Utica-Sertoma Ice Cream Festival at Ye Olde Mill, Home of Velvet Ice Cream, which is over 100 years old.
+The Utica-Sertoma Ice Cream Festival at Ye Olde Mill, Home of Velvet Ice Cream, is over 100 years old.
 Make sure to visit the Hartford Fair, which has the distinction of being “The Biggest Little Fair in the World”.
 The Newark Strawberry Festival, MOPAR Nationals and The Flint Ridge Knap-In are great annual summer and fall festivals for the whole family to enjoy.

 To help celebrate the season, make plans to enjoy the Licking County Courthouse Holiday Lighting and the Granville Candlelight Walking tour, as well as many New Year’s Eve celebrations, including a unique drag racing event at National Trail Raceway.